USS Solomons: Construction

 Her construction was awarded to Kaiser Shipbuilding Company, Vancouver, Washington, under a Maritime Commission contract, on 18 June 1942.
 The escort carrier was laid down on 19 March 1943 under the name Emperor, with the intention of transferring her to the Royal Navy under Lend-Lease.
-She was laid down as MC hull 1104, the thirteenth of a series of fifty Casablanca-class escort carriers.
-On 28 June 1943, with the having been designated to be transferred in her place, Emperor was redesignated as an auxiliary aircraft carrier and therefore received the hull symbol ACV-67, indicating that she was the sixty-seventh escort carrier to be commissioned into the United States Navy.
-As a part of this change, she was also renamed to Nassuk Bay, as part of a tradition which named escort carriers after bays or sounds in Alaska.
+She was laid down as MC hull 1104, the 13th of a series of 50 Casablanca-class escort carriers.
+On 28 June 1943, with the having been designated to be transferred in her place, Emperor was redesignated as an auxiliary aircraft carrier, so received the hull symbol ACV-67, indicating that she was the 67th escort carrier to be commissioned into the United States Navy (USN).
+As a part of this change, she was also renamed to Nassuk Bay, as part of a tradition that named escort carriers after bays or sounds in Alaska.
 On 15 July, with the handover of Pybus having been completed, she was redesignated as an escort carrier and received her final hull symbol of CVE-67.
-She was launched on 6 October 1943; sponsored by Mrs. F. J. McKenna; transferred to the Navy, renamed to Solomons as part of a new naval policy which named subsequent Casablanca-class carriers after naval or land engagements, and commissioned on 21 November 1943, with Captain Marion Edward Crist in command.
+She was launched on 6 October 1943; sponsored by Mrs. F. J. McKenna; transferred to the USN, renamed to Solomons as part of a new naval policy which named subsequent Casablanca-class carriers after naval or land engagements, and commissioned on 21 November 1943, with Captain Marion Edward Crist in command.